design-automation/gs-json/README.md

 * 2D Topology
   * FACE = geometry bounded by one or more closed WIRES

+### Wires
 Each WIRE has:
 * a set of connected EDGES (implicit), each of which has
 * a sequence of VERTICES (implicit), each of which is
 * associated with a single point.

+### Faces
 Each FACE has:
 * a set of closed WIRES (implicit), each of which has
 * a set of connected EDGES (implicit), each of which has
 * a sequence of VERTICES (implicit), each of which is
 * associated with a single point.

+### Implicit Entities
-Certain levles of geometric entities are not explicitly represented.
+Certain entities are not explicitly represented in the geometry.
 The exist implicitly.
-For example, a polygonal or polyline has implicit EDGES and VERTICES.
+For example, a polygonal has an explicitly defined FACE, but the WIRES, EDGES and VERTICES are all implicit.

 Other higher level topologies (such as shells, solids, and compound solids) can be created using *collections*.
 See below for more details.

 ## Geometric Entities

-All geometric entities references an array of POINTS.

 The geometric entities are as follows:
 * 0D VERTICES:
   * 0 - Acorn